About URL Reservations and Registration (SSRS Configuration Manager)

 |Named instance||Report Server Web service||http://<servername>/reportserver_<instancename>||http://<servername>:80/reportserver_<instancename>|

 Reporting Services URL reservations specify the service account of the Report Server service.
 The account under which the service runs is used for all URLs that are created for the Reporting Services applications that run in the same instance.
 The service identity of the report server instance is stored in the RSReportServer.config file.

 The service account has no default value.
 However, specifying a service account is required during Setup and is specified in URLReservation in RSReportServer.config even if you install the server in files-only mode.
 Valid values for the service account include a domain user account, LocalSystem, or NetworkService.

 Anonymous access is disabled because the default security is RSWindowsNegotiate.
 For intranet access, report server URLs use network computer names.
 If you want to configure Reporting Services for Internet connections, you must use different settings.
 For more information about authentication, see Authentication with the Report Server in SQL Server Books Online.

 You can use http://localhost/reportserver or http://localhost/reports if you specified a strong or weak wildcard for the URL reservation.

 The http://localhost URL is interpreted as http://127.0.0.1.
 If you pegged the URL reservation to a computer name or single IP address, you cannot use localhost unless you create an additional reservation for 127.0.0.1 on the local computer.
 Similarly, if localhost or 127.0.0.1 is disabled on your computer, you cannot use that URL.

-Windows Vista and Windows Server 2008 include new security features to minimize the risk of accidentally running programs with elevated privileges.
+Windows Vista, Windows Server 2008 and later include new security features to minimize the risk of accidentally running programs with elevated privileges.
 Additional steps are necessary to enable local administration on these operating systems.
 For more information, see Configure a Native Mode Report Server for Local Administration (SSRS).